What “Good” Security Actually Looks Like in 2026

 In today’s threat landscape, speed matters.

-They move quietly, using legitimate tools and credentials to blend into normal operations.
+Attackers move quietly, often using legitimate tools and credentials to blend into normal operations.

 Organizations with strong security capabilities are able to: